alerta/alerta-docs/design.rst

 Tags and custom attributes
 --------------------------

-Dynamic 'scale up'/'scale down' environments are the defacto standard now. naming individual servers is lame, use dynamically generated metadata to tag alerts and dynamically assign custom attributes based on requirements
+Dynamic 'scale up'/'scale down' environments are the defacto standard now; naming individual servers is lame.
+Use service discovery and dynamically generated metadata to tag alerts and dynamically assign custom attributes.